timmilne/TagIt/README.md

-# RapiTag
+# TagIt
-DPCI to RFID encoder
+EPC RFID encoder for Backroom RFID tags

-Use this app to scan a DPCI barcode and encode an RFID tag with same
+Use this app to scan a UPC barcode and encode an RFID tag with same